 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Ashridge Estate is a 2,000 hectare (5,000 acres) area of the Chilterns Hills.
-The estate has beech and oak woodlands, commons and chalk downlands.
-These very different landscapes each support a rich variety of wildlife, including carpets of bluebells in spring, rare butterflies in summer and the fallow deer rut in autumn.
+Ashridge Estate is a 2,000 hectare (5,000 acres) area of the Chiltern Hills with beech and oak woodlands, commons and chalk downlands.
+These very different landscapes each support a rich variety of wildlife, including carpets of bluebells in spring, rare butterflies in summer and the fallow deer that rut in autumn.

 The best way to explore the Ashridge Estate is on foot or by bike.
 Miles of footpaths and bridleways give you plenty of space to explore, and if you drop into the visitor centre we’ll be happy to share our favourite routes with you.
-We also have mobility scooters if you don’t want to explore under your own steam.
+We also have mobility scooters if you aren't able to explore under your own steam.

 A working estate